kubeflow/katib/pkg/ui/v1beta1/README.md

 ## Production

 To run Katib UI in Production, after all changes in frontend and backend, you need to create an image for the UI.
 Under `katib` repository run this: `docker build . -f cmd/ui/v1beta1/Dockerfile -t <name of your image>` to build image.
-If Docker resources are not enough to build the frontend, you can have `node` out of memory error.
-You can increase Docker resources or modify [`npm run build`](https://github.com/kubeflow/katib/blob/master/cmd/ui/v1beta1/Dockerfile#L5) command as detailed [above](https://github.com/kubeflow/katib/tree/master/pkg/ui/v1beta1#serve-ui-frontend-and-backend) at step 1.
+If Docker resources are not enough to build the frontend, you get `node` out of memory error.
+You can try to increase Docker resources or modify `package.json` as detailed [above](https://github.com/kubeflow/katib/tree/master/pkg/ui/v1beta1#serve-ui-frontend-and-backend) at step 1.

 After that, you can modify UI [deployment](https://github.com/kubeflow/katib/blob/master/manifests/v1beta1/ui/deployment.yaml#L24) with your new image.
 Then, follow [these steps](https://www.kubeflow.org/docs/components/hyperparameter-tuning/hyperparameter/#accessing-the-katib-ui) to access Katib UI.